PruthvishGhedia/SIH-2K25-TESTING/Backend/README.md

 ## Features

-- SOAP endpoints for all ERP entities
+- REST endpoints for all ERP entities
 - RESTful health check endpoint
-- Swagger UI for API documentation
+- JSON-based API documentation with Swagger
 - PostgreSQL database integration with Dapper
 - Clean architecture with separation of concerns
 - Dependency injection for testability